Zakai equation

+Moshe Zakai (1926 – 2015), who derived the Zakai equation in 1967.

 In filtering theory the Zakai equation is a linear stochastic partial differential equation for the un-normalized density of a hidden state.
 In contrast, the Kushner equation gives a non-linear stochastic partial differential equation for the normalized density of the hidden state.
 In principle either approach allows one to estimate a quantity function (the state of a dynamical system) from noisy measurements, even when the system is non-linear (thus generalizing the earlier results of Wiener and Kalman for linear systems and solving a central problem in estimation theory).
 The application of this approach to a specific engineering situation may be problematic however, as these equations are quite complex.
 The Zakai equation is a bilinear stochastic partial differential equation.
 It was named after Moshe Zakai.